Mining in Australia: Environment and politics

 During the period of 2010 and 2013, Australia saw a debate about the Minerals Resource Rent Tax (MRRT).
 The tax, levied on 30% of the "super profits" from the mining of iron ore and coal in Australia.
 A company was to pay the tax when its annual profits reach $75 million.
 The controversy regarding the MRRT was such that an "ad war" between the government and mining interests began in May 2010 and continued until the downfall of Prime Minister Kevin Rudd in June 2010.
 The Australian Electoral Commission released figures indicating mining interests had spent $22 m in campaigning and advertisements in the six weeks prior to the end of the Rudd prime ministership.
 Mining interests re-introduced the advertisements arguing against the proposed revised changes during the 2010 federal election campaign.

 The Coalition, led by Tony Abbott, went to the 2010 and 2013 elections promising to repeal the tax.
 The Coalition won the 2013 election, and after one failed attempt to pass the bill, the Mining Tax Repeal Bill finally passed both houses of Parliament on 2 September 2014 and the tax was subsequently repealed.

 A January 2014 poll conducted by UMR Research, however, found that a majority of Australians still think that multinational mining companies do not pay enough tax.

+In the 2017 Western Australian state election The Western Australian National Party led by Brendon Grylls, who retook the leadership in August 2016, ran on a policy to tax BHP and Rio Tinto $5 for every tonne of iron ore mined (as opposed to $0.25 currently).
+While a poll conducted found that 39.4% of voters surveyed supported the policy, 37.1% opposed and 23.5% were undecided.

+The big mining companies ran an advertising campaign against the policy.

+Grylls was defeated in that election by the Labor candidate.